Yes Base

 Yes Stars Base (styled as Yes Stars Base) is an Israeli television channel carried by the Israeli satellite television provider - Yes, which broadcasts American and British TV shows joint with Hot's channel HOT3 before it was moved to Hot Family.
 The channel aired on December 14, 2008, on channel 15 - as part of the latest television shows' channels re-brand by Yes.
 The channel replaced the former Yes Stars 3.
+Shows like The Life and Times of Vivienne Vyle and Kyle XY are broadcast on this channel.

 In December 2009, Yes Base moved to channel 16 toward the re-brand of Yes Stars 2010 channels.

-On November 4, 2015, yes Base was canceled.
+On November 4, 2015, yes Base ceased operations.

 Picture Formats

 Yes Stars Base airs shows in four formats: